 To keep the plants shapely, give the pots a quarter-turn every other day.

-For sensational bloom, place them under fluorescent lights.
+For sensational bloom, place them under fluorescent (or LED) lights.
 As you can see, I grow dozens of African violets beneath 48-inch fixtures that I attached to shelves in my Writing Room.
 These are not special “grow-lights”, but common, inexpensive “cool white” fluorescents.
 The plants are set 7-10 inches from the light (5 inches for miniatures and trailers), distances measured from the top of the plants.
 I leave the lights on for 16 hours each day, followed by 8 hours of darkness.
 Plants under lights need more food and water, but they always bloom to perfection there.

 Temperature & Humidity.
 You may have heard that African violets need indoor temperatures above 70 degrees in order to flower.
 Actually, this is not true.
 My own plants bloom and bloom in temperatures that range from 55-65 degrees.
 On bitter nights, I pull the plants away from windows, and return them only when the morning sun has warmed the glass.

 To increase humidity, group plants together.
 Even better, set them on pebble-filled trays.
 Galvanized “boot trays” work well, and they can be painted to match your window trim.
 Keep the trays filled with water, but make sure the plants are resting on the pebbles, above the water-level.
-When plants are watered from the top, excess drains down into the pebbles, and produces humid air as it evaporates.
-Pebble-filled bowls or oversize saucers (as above) are a suitable alternative to the trays.
+When plants are watered from the top, excess moisture drains down into the pebbles, and produces humid air as it evaporates.
+Pebble-filled bowls or oversize saucers (as above) are suitable alternatives to the trays.

 Watering.
 Use only room-temperature (or slightly warmer) water.
 You can water from the top or the bottom; sometimes bottom watering is easier because of spreading leaves.
 To water from below, fill a saucer or bowl with one inch of water, and let the plant absorb all of the moisture it can for exactly 30 minutes.
 Then pour off any excess.
 Water often enough to keep the soil moist, but not saturated.

 The weekly shower.
-To remove dust from leaves, and also to deter pests (including aphids and red spider), I shower my plants once a week with room-temperature or slightly warmer.
+To remove dust from leaves, and also to deter pests (including aphids and red spider), I shower my plants once a week with room-temperature or slightly warmer water.
 Afterwards, the plants are kept out of direct sun until their foliage has dried.
 Leaf spotting only occurs when the temperature of the water is colder than the temperature of the leaves.
 You can safely return plants to the fluorescent light garden even when leaves are wet.